Ole Miss vs. Liberty NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Ole Miss has combined with its opponents to score more than 67 points in three of seven games this season.
+- Ole Miss has combined with its opponents to put up more than 67 points in three of seven games this season.

-- The 46.4 combined points per game that these two squads have allowed this season are 20.6 fewer than the 67 over/under in this contest.
+- This contest's total is 20.6 points above the 46.4 these two squads combine to allow per game this season.

-- Rebels games this season feature an average total of 74.2 points, a number 7.2 points higher than Saturday's over/under.
+- The average total in Rebels games this season is 74.2, 7.2 points above Saturday's total of 67.

-- The 67 total in this game is 10.7 points higher than the 56.3 average total in Flames games this season.
+- The 56.3 PPG average total in Flames games this season is 10.7 points fewer than this game's over/under.

 Ole Miss Stats and Trends